-The proposed bill, Substitute House Bill No. 7120, aims to enhance the existing grant program for the removal of perfluoroalkyl and polyfluoroalkyl substances (PFAS) from fire apparatus.
-It modifies the current law by repealing subdivision (10) of subsection (b) of section 41 of public act 23-204 and replacing it with new provisions that allocate $3 million to the Department of Emergency Services and Public Protection (DESPP).
-The bill expands eligibility for these grants to include independent fire companies and state agencies, in addition to municipalities.
-Furthermore, it allows for reimbursement for PFAS removal that occurred prior to July 1, 2023.
+Substitute House Bill No. 7120 aims to enhance the existing grant program for the removal of perfluoroalkyl and polyfluoroalkyl substances (PFAS) from fire apparatus by expanding eligibility and purposes for the grants.
+The bill repeals subdivision (10) of subsection (b) of section 41 of public act 23-204 and replaces it with new provisions that allocate $3 million to the Department of Emergency Services and Public Protection (DESPP) for grants to municipalities, independent fire companies, and state agencies.
+Additionally, the bill allows for reimbursement for PFAS removal that occurred prior to July 1, 2023.

-Additionally, the bill ensures that any unspent funds from the fiscal year ending June 30, 2025, will not lapse and can be carried forward into the fiscal year ending June 30, 2026, for the same purpose.
+Furthermore, the bill ensures that any unspent funds from the fiscal year ending June 30, 2025, will not lapse and can be carried forward into the fiscal year ending June 30, 2026, for the same purpose.
 This provision is intended to facilitate ongoing support for PFAS removal efforts.
-The bill is expected to result in a potential revenue gain for various state agencies and municipalities that apply for and receive reimbursement for PFAS removal.
-The effective date of the bill is upon passage.
+The bill is effective upon passage and is expected to result in a potential revenue gain for various state agencies and municipalities that apply for reimbursement.

 PS Joint Favorable Change of Reference: 7-313o